0xJonaseb11/krypt_lake.3.0/README.md

 <hr>

 # About
-Send ETH across the World with the most redundant application KRYPT
+Send ETH across the World with the most super friendly application, KRYPT

 ### INTRO
 <hr>